cosmos/cosmos/GOVERNANCE_DOC.md

             else
               // sender can vote, check if sender == validator and add sender to voter list

-              add sender to votersList under txVote.ValidatorPubKey
+              add sender to votersList under txGovVote.ValidatorPubKey

-              if (sender is not equal to GovPubKey that corresponds to txVote.ValidatorPubKey)
+              if (sender is not equal to GovPubKey that corresponds to txGovVote.ValidatorPubKey)
-                // Here, sender is not the Governance PubKey of the validator whose PubKey is txVote.ValidatorPubKey
+                // Here, sender is not the Governance PubKey of the validator whose PubKey is txGovVote.ValidatorPubKey

-                if sender does not have bonded Atoms to txVote.ValidatorPubKey then throw
+                if sender does not have bonded Atoms to txGovVote.ValidatorPubKey then throw

                 else
-                  if txVote.ValidatorPubKey is not in votersList under txVote.ValidatorPubKey then
+                  if txGovVote.ValidatorPubKey is not in votersList under txGovVote.ValidatorPubKey then
                     // Validator has not voted already

-                    if exists(MinusesList[txVote.ValidatorPubKey]) then
+                    if exists(MinusesList[txGovVote.ValidatorPubKey]) then
                       // a minus already exists for this validator's PubKey, increase minus
                       // by the amount of Atoms sender has bonded to ValidatorPubKey

-                      MinusesList[txVote.ValidatorPubKey] += sender.bondedAmountTo(txVote.ValidatorPubKey)
+                      MinusesList[txGovVote.ValidatorPubKey] += sender.bondedAmountTo(txGovVote.ValidatorPubKey)

                     else
                       // a minus does not already exist for this validator's PubKey, initialise minus
                       // at the amount of Atoms sender has bonded to ValidatorPubKey

-                      MinusesList[txVote.ValidatorPubKey] = sender.bondedAmountTo(txVote.ValidatorPubKey)
+                      MinusesList[txGovVote.ValidatorPubKey] = sender.bondedAmountTo(txGovVote.ValidatorPubKey)

                   else
                     // Validator has already voted
                     // Reduce option count chosen by validator by sender's bonded Amount

-                    retrieve validatorOption from votersList using txVote.ValidatorPubKey
+                    retrieve validatorOption from votersList using txGovVote.ValidatorPubKey
-                    proposal.Votes['validatorOption'] -= sender.bondedAmountTo(txVote.ValidatorPubKey)
+                    proposal.Votes['validatorOption'] -= sender.bondedAmountTo(txGovVote.ValidatorPubKey)

-                  // increase Option count chosen by sender by bonded Amount proposal.Votes['txVote.Option'] += sender.bondedAmountTo(txVote.ValidatorPubKey)
+                  // increase Option count chosen by sender by bonded Amount proposal.Votes['txGovVote.Option'] += sender.bondedAmountTo(txGovVote.ValidatorPubKey)

               else
-                // sender is the Governance PubKey of the validator whose main PubKey is txVote.ValidatorPubKey
+                // sender is the Governance PubKey of the validator whose main PubKey is txGovVote.ValidatorPubKey
                 // i.e. sender == validator

-                retrieve initialVotingPower from InitVotingPowerList using txVote.ValidatorPubKey
+                retrieve initialVotingPower from InitVotingPowerList using txGovVote.ValidatorPubKey

-                if exists(MinusesList[txVote.ValidatorPubKey]) then
+                if exists(MinusesList[txGovVote.ValidatorPubKey]) then
                   // a minus exists for this validator's PubKey, decrease vote of validator by minus

-                  proposal.Votes['txVote.Option'] += (initialVotingPower - MinusesList[txVote.ValidatorPubKey])
+                  proposal.Votes['txGovVote.Option'] += (initialVotingPower - MinusesList[txGovVote.ValidatorPubKey])

                 else
                   // a minus does not exist for this validator's PubKey, validator votes with full voting power

-                  proposal.Votes['txVote.Option'] += initialVotingPower
+                  proposal.Votes['txGovVote.Option'] += initialVotingPower

               if (proposal.Category AND proposal.Votes['Yes']/InitTotalVotingPower >= 2/3)
                 // after vote is counted, if proposal is urgent and special condition is met
                 // remove proposalID from ProposalProcessingQueue

-                remove txVote.ProposalID from ProposalProcessingQueue
+                remove txGovVote.ProposalID from ProposalProcessingQueue
                 Rearrange ProposalProcessingQueue
                 ProposalProcessingQueueEnd--
 ```